realkemon/home/README.md

 **Level Design tutorials** *(Using Garux' NetRadiant)*

 ---
-*These days, unforunately, a lot of documentations and tutorial pages for Level Design for Wolfenstein: Enemy Territory have gone offline.
+*These days, unforunately, a lot of documentations and tutorial pages for Wolfenstein: Enemy Territory have gone offline.
 This raises the entry barrier for new mappers so I decided to start a tutorial series.
-This remains a heavy work in project and while a few sections are already finished, restructuring of the different chapters is planned to simplify understanding.*
+It is intended to explain engine quirks, performance metrics, entity setups and general DOs and DONTs.This remains a heavy work in progress.*
 <br>
 <a href="https://github.com/realkemon/home/blob/master/pages/tutorials.md"> >> Read more</a>